 Countable nouns vs. uncountable nouns

-Countable nouns, as the name suggests, are nouns of things you can count.
-All countable nouns will have a singular and a plural form, even if they are coinciding (that is, they can be the same word).
+Nouns are words that we use to refer to people, places, or things and countable nouns, as the name suggests, are nouns of things you can count.
+Moreover, all countable nouns will have a singular and a plural form, even if they are coinciding (that is, they can be the same word).

 - One friend, two friends.